RationalAsh/biorobotics-lab-nus/content/authors/kaixin-lu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Fellows
+- Alumni
 ---
 Kaixin Lu received the B.E. degree in automation and Ph.D. degree in control science and engineering from Guangdong University of Technology, Guangzhou, China, in 2017 and 2022, respectively.
-She is currently a Research Fellow with the Department of Biomedical Engineering, National University of Singapore.
+She was a Research Fellow with the Department of Biomedical Engineering, National University of Singapore until 2025.

-Her current research interests include actuator nonlinearities, adaptive fuzzy/neural control, fixed-time control, inverse optimal control, multi-agent systems and robotics.
+Her research interests included actuator nonlinearities, adaptive fuzzy/neural control, fixed-time control, inverse optimal control, multi-agent systems and robotics.